best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ### Blank rows and columns within tables
-Remove all blank rows and blank columns within tables.These may be perceived as the edge of the data area rather than a divider.
+Remove all blank rows and blank columns within tables.
+These may be perceived as the edge of the data area rather than a divider.
 Removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).

 If blank rows and columns are used to create space you can do this by adjusting column width and row height instead.

 ### Column headings
 Every table in your spreadsheet must have a correctly tagged header row, as described in the 'Mark up tables in spreadsheets' section.
 This is key to pass [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 Bear in mind that Excel can only tag one row as the header row.
 It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.

+You can put information about units or notes in the column heading cell (more information on how to do this in the 'Units' section).

+#### Consistency in column headings
 Consistency is important when it comes to column headings.
 Clear and consistent headings help accessibility, usability and machine readability.
-We advise you to follow a consistent naming convention - for example: ‘start_date_time’ and ‘end_date_time’ rather than mixing your naming conventions: ‘startdtTime’ and ‘end_date_time’.
+We advise you to follow a consistent naming convention within your spreadsheets and across your publications.

 If your spreadsheet uses multiple tabs, and the columns in these tabs hold similar or identical data, use the same column names.
 For example: in a spreadsheet listing employee satisfaction survey results, use ‘department_name’ in all tabs rather than ‘department_name’ in some and ‘name_of_department’ in others - this makes it easier to cross reference and understand your tables and how they relate to one another.
 It also helps with machine readability and further analysis.

 ### Units
+Displaying units in a consistent way is important for usability and machine readability.

+Ensure it is clearly indicated if your columns use different units.
 If needed, put the units for your data in rounded brackets after the column heading – for example: ‘Number of people in employment (thousands)’.
-Ensure it is clearly indicated if your columns use different units.

-It is best to space the information about units so it appears under the column header – you can do this by pressing 'Alt + Enter' when typing in the cell.
+It is best to space the information about units so it appears under the column heading text – you can do this by pressing 'Alt + Enter' when typing in the cell.
-Displaying units in a consistent way is important for usability and machine readability.

 ### Wrap text
 It is best practice to use the ‘wrap text’ function and adjust row height and column width to ensure all text you want to appear in cells within a table is visible and clearly spaced out.

 This is important because users with dyslexia can find it difficult to read crowded text.
 It is also important because a screen reader will repeatedly read out ‘overflowing’ or ‘cropped’ after every cell which contains text that does not fit.

 It is OK for text outside a table to overflow the cell – a screen reader will still read out ‘overflowing’ or ‘cropped’ but as this won’t be repetitive it is not a problem.

-This is not specfically mentioned in the accessibility guidelines, but could be considered necessary to passs [guideline 1.4 distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).
+This will help you to pass [guideline 1.4 distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).

 ### Adding filters
 We advise you to avoid adding filters.
-They may fail the accessibility regulations if they obscure data.
+They may fail the accessibility guidelines if they obscure data.

 If you do need to use filters it is important to provide signposts or comments to indicate which cells contain the drop-down menus and if any data is hidden.
 You should also give details of how to turn the filters off.
 For example: "Filters are active in cell C3 and may hide some data.
 To turn off all filters select the 'Data' ribbon then 'Filters' button or use [Ctrl, Shift, L]".

-This information should be in a cell in column A, above the table.
+This information should be in a cell in column A, above the table so users come across it before getting to the data.

 ### Adding freeze panes
 We advise you to avoid adding freeze panes.
-They may fail the accessibility regulations as they can make it difficult for screen reader users to find the top left edge of a worksheet which is key to navigation.
+They may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) as they can make it difficult for screen reader users to find the top left edge of a worksheet which is key to navigation.

-If you leave freeze panes active it is best practice to inform users and give a instructions for how to turn them off.
+If you do leave freeze panes active it is best practice to inform users and give a instructions for how to turn them off.
 For example: "Freeze panes are turned on.
 To turn off freeze panes select the 'View' ribbon then 'Freeze Panes' then 'Unfreeze Panes' or use [Alt W, F]".
-As with filters, this information should be in a cell in column A, above the table.
+As with filters, this information should be in a cell in column A, above the table so users come across it before getting to the data.

 Be aware that if you save your spreadsheet in the ODS open format (which we advise you to do) freeze panes will disappear.